apehex/tokun/articles/tokun.16.md

 All the configurations reach 100% accuracy on the MLQA validation dataset.

 However, the goal is to have `tokun` be able to encode any arbitrary 16-gram (token) of codepoints.
-On the random dataset, the `4x4x4` configuration is stuck at 75% accuracy.
+On the random dataset, the `4x4x4` configuration is stuck at 75% accuracy:

+![][image-graph-accuracy-4x4x4]

 However model configurations with larger weight tensors like `4x16` achieve 99.999% accuracy on the whole Unicode space (and 100% on MLQA).